-Just remember this famous Warren Buffett Quote:
+Just remember this famous Warren Buffett quote:

 Be fearful when others are greedy, and greedy when others are fearful.

-I view this quote as pointing to two important points – the first is the need to avoid herd mentality when it comes to investing, and the second is to always be looking for opportunities while investing in the stock market.
+I view this quote as pointing to two important points: the first is the need to avoid herd mentality when it comes to investing, and the second is to always be looking for opportunities while investing in the stock market.
 I think that anyone who knows just a little about Buffett will say that he has turned both into an art.

 All that said, I think a great way to try and turn fear in the market on its head is to be looking for opportunities, balanced with knowing what your own risk tolerance is and taking action if need be.
 Even in down days there can be opportunities available in order to grow your investment portfolio.
-Granted, many of these opportunities may require you to be a truly savvy investor who is educated to know where to find those opportunities in order to take advantage of them.
+Granted, many of these opportunities may require you to be a truly savvy investor that is educated to know where to find those opportunities in order to take advantage of them.

 Those who have separated their emotion from their investing have been able to ride the stock market back up over the last few years and lock in some pretty significant gains.
 The key is not holding yourself back because of that fear, but looking for ways to somewhat comfortably take advantage of what is going on in the market so you can grow your overall portfolio.